 This is a Futhark compiler development tool, intentionally undocumented and intended for use in developing the Futhark compiler, not for programmers writing in Futhark.
-To compile Futhark code, use one of the compilers, e.g. futhark-opencl.
+To compile Futhark code, use one of the compilers, e.g. futhark-c or futhark-opencl.